 Once You Get There

-- Money – The exchange rate is JA$1 for US$.82.
-Take the Jamaican quoted price and multiply it by 0.82.
-Therefore JA$1000 multiplied by 0.82 is $8.20US.
-JA$ comes in notes of $50, $100, $500, $1,000 and $5,000.
-Coins in circulation are $20, $10, and $5 (with smaller coins being almost worthless).
-Please note, the exchange rate fluctuates, therefore you should check the exchange rate daily.
+- Money – The exchange rate fluctuates, therefore you should check the exchange rate daily.
+The USD is widely accepted therefore it is not necessary to exchange USD for Jamaican money.
 US coins are worthless in Jamaica.
 Most major credit cards are accepted by most hotels and all types of businesses including Duty Free shops, restaurants and night clubs etc.

 - Driving – They drive on the left side of the road, not the “wrong” side.
 Be sure to look both ways before crossing the street.

 - Taxi – Your taxi might be an ancient Ford, a shiny new Lada or anything else on wheels, but is should have a red “PPV” license plate to indicate that it is a licensed public passenger vehicle.
 If not, it is an unauthorized taxi, commonly known as a “robot”.
 Beware – it often appears that Jamaicans are holding a contest as to how many bodies can squeeze into one cab.
 Do not compete.
 Get a cab for yourself and get the price clearly, before you set off.